Here I will break away from my own general rule. I am going to recommend a specific, safe experiment that most folk could use.

 Do not offer opinions about your assessment to the other.
 Bring them to a future meeting.

-You will not remember each and every rule I am laying dow.
+You will not remember each and every rule I am laying down here.
 Indeed, trying to implement each and every rule is most likely to fail.
+Be accepting of how your best effort is implemented.

-So there it is – in a nutshell.
+So there it is.
 Let me know how it works out.
 Let me know what adaptations you devised to help Special Time work for you.
 Here is a Feedback sheet:

 What helps safe experiments along